Claimed

 About New Life Recovery Centers

 Opened in 2004, New Life Recovery Centers offers a full continuum of care to treat adults with substance use disorders and co-occurring mental health conditions.
 Their continuum of care includes detox, residential treatment, a day treatment program (PHP), and an intensive outpatient program (IOP).
 This well established center uses individualized treatment plans, evidence-based therapy, and 12-Step programming to help individuals recover.
-Their programs involve several components including psychoeducation, process groups, peer support, recreational activities, a family program, referral services, and lifetime aftercare.
+Their programs involve several components including psychoeducation, process groups, peer support, recreational activities, a family program, referral services, and lifetime access to weekly support meetings and alumni events.
 New Life Recovery Centers is accredited by CARF and they work with several private insurance companies.

 Read More